WebAppsAndFrameworks/DemoTemplate/README.md

 ## Steps

 ### Step 1
+This is a block of code:
 ```javascript
 console.log('test');
 ```
+This is a span of `code`

 ## Related Tutorials
 - [Building a JavaScript App on Windows 10 using AngularJS](https://bing.com)